Imagined community: Nationalism and imagined communities

-According to Anderson's theory of imagined communities, the main causes of nationalism are the movement to abolish the ideas of rule by divine right and hereditary monarchy; and the emergence of printing press capitalism ("the convergence of capitalism and print technology... standardization of national calendars, clocks and language was embodied in books and the publication of daily newspapers")—all phenomena occurring with the start of the Industrial Revolution.
+According to Anderson's theory of imagined communities, the main existential cause of nationalism is secularization, the historical decline in the imagined religious community that was oriented toward the afterlife and literal immortality in favor of one oriented toward legacy and earthly (rather than otherworldly) future continuity beyond death.
+This included undermining the ideas of rule by divine right and hereditary monarchy; and converged with the emergence of printing press capitalism ("the convergence of capitalism and print technology... standardization of national calendars, clocks and language was embodied in books and the publication of daily newspapers")—all phenomena occurring with the start of the Industrial Revolution.

-From this, Anderson argues that with the development of technology, people began distinguishing between what was considered divine and what truly constituted history and politics.
+From this, Anderson argues that with the enlightenment and the industrial age, people began distinguishing more sharply between what was considered divine and what constituted history and politics.
 Initially, these concepts were intertwined, as a common religion unified society across Europe, serving as the foundation for both spiritual and political life.
 With the emergence of the printing press and capitalism, people gained national consciousness regarding the common values that bring those people together.
-The imagined communities started with the creation of their own nation print-languages that each individual spoke.
+The new imagined communities started with the creation of their own nation print-languages that each individual spoke.
 That helped develop the first forms of known nation-states, who then created their own form of art, novels, publications, mass media, and communications.

 While attempting to define nationalism, Anderson identifies three paradoxes: